prashantacharya/BigOmega/contents/store-password-node/passwords-in-node.md

 keywords: 'bcrypt, hashing, passwords, security, node.js, backend, database '
 ---

-Storing password is a challenge while designing applications.
+Storing a password is a challenge while designing applications.
 We have to do it well if we don't want to compromise the security of our applications and users.
 I would like to briefly explain the approaches we might consider while designing an authentication system that stores users' passwords but first, it's also really important to talk about the approaches we should never take.

 This blog is inspired from <a href='https://www.youtube.com/watch?v=8ZtInClXe1Q' target='_blank'>Tom Scott's video about storing passwords on Computerphile channel on YouTube</a> and also my knowledge of Cryptography.